The Electronic Music Producer Program

 World-Class Recording Studios

-Pyramind’s facilities included 4 production studios and 2 multi-workstation labs, all equipped with the latest gear.
+Pyramind’s facilities include 4 production studios and 2 multi-workstation labs, all equipped with world class equipment.
 You’ll be working with industry-standard software in great-sounding rooms so you’ll really know how good your music sounds and how well your latest mix will translate to the club.
 There’s no experience like hearing your music through expertly tuned monitors in a professional studio.

 A Community Of Artists

 Trying to become a professional producer on your own is hard.
 The process is full of challenges and moments of doubt and its easy to get lost or quit too soon.
 When you’re surrounded by other professionally-driven creatives who understand these challenges, your artistic growth will accelerate faster than trying to learn on your own.
 Plus you’ll make connections and relationships that will last a lifetime!

 Pyramind offers courses that deliver what you want and need to learn and nothing else.
 The Electronic Music Producer program is perfect if you are looking to avoid the long-term debt of a university or already have your degree and don’t want to be forced to take more “required” courses.
 You’ll save time and money by focusing on what matters most to your career.